-- A7.33 Where Express Consent is given for a fixed commitment period initiated by a customer, we think it is likely to be reasonable for it to be given at any time in the process. - A7.34 In all other circumstances, CPs providers should ensure that customers have sufficient time to properly consider the deal they are being offered (including, for example, allowing them time to consider the market more generally) before setting deadlines requiring them to opt in to a further fixed commitment period. - A7.35 We have not set out specific time frames with which CPs providers must comply, however, there are certain types of behaviour that are unlikely to satisfy the requirements of condition C1.3 C1.10.
-These include (but are not limited to) the following examples where: - a) A CP provider has asked a customer to provide a "one off" consent which purports to cover all fixed commitment periods that that Consumer or Small Business Customer may subsequently enter into ("stacking"); - b) Consent is sought at a time which is too far in advance of the ending of the fixed commitment period for a customer to reasonably know what other offers may be available at that time; - c) A CP provider contacts a customer either on the day that their fixed commitment period is due to expire, or very shortly before that day, and requests their consent to enter into a further fixed commitment period in circumstances where that customer has not been given an opportunity to consider what other offers may be available.
+- A6.48 Where Express Consent is given for a fixed Commitment Period initiated by a customer, we think it is likely to be reasonable for it to be given at any time in the process. - A6.49 In all other circumstances, CPs providers should ensure that customers have sufficient time to properly consider the deal they are being offered (including, for example, allowing them time to consider the market more generally) before setting deadlines requiring them to opt in to a further fixed Commitment Period. - A6.50 We have not set out specific time frames with which CPs providers must comply, however, there are certain types of behaviour that are unlikely to satisfy the requirements of Condition C1.3 C1.10.
+These include (but are not limited to) the following examples where: - a) A CP provider has asked a customer to provide a "one off" consent which purports to cover all fixed Commitment Periods that that Consumer or [Small Business Microenterprise or Small Enterprise Customer or Not-for-Profit] Customer may subsequently enter into ("stacking"); - b) Consent is sought at a time which is too far in advance of the ending of the fixed Commitment Period for a customer to reasonably know what other offers may be available at that time; - c) A CP provider contacts a customer either on the day that their fixed Commitment Period is due to expire, or very shortly before that day, and requests their consent to enter into a further fixed Commitment Period in circumstances where that customer has not been given an opportunity to consider what other offers may be available. - A6.51 We expect CPs providers to have reasonable steps in place to prevent stacking and to ensure reasonable and appropriate timing for obtaining Express Consent.
+Therefore, other things being equal, it is generally likely to be reasonable for Express Consent to be obtained by CPs providers no sooner than six months before the end of each fixed Commitment Period.